Enter the Neo-Luddites: Transcendence, The Singularity, and Technological Resistance

 In January 2017, a group of experts from around the world got together to hash out guidelines for beneficial artificial intelligence research and development.
 The meeting was held at the Asilomar Conference Center in California, the same venue where, in 1975, a group of scientists famously established safety guidelines for recombinant DNA research.
 This time, though, the focus was on ensuring that research on increasingly powerful AI systems led to technologies that benefited society without creating undue risks.

-Social inequity in an age of technological extremes (from chapter six of Films from the Future)
+Being Human in an Augmented Future (From chapter seven of Films from the Future)

 On September 17, 2011, a small group of social activists occupied Zuccotti Park in New York City.
 The occupation became the spearhead for the global “Occupy” movement, protesting a growing disparity between “haves” and “have-nots” within society.
 Two years later, the movie Elysium built on this movement as it sought to reveal the potential injustices of a technologically sophisticated future where a small group of elites live in decadent luxury at the expense of the poor.